Splenomegaly: Diagnosis

 Abdominal CT is the most accurate.
 The spleen needs to be 2–3 times larger than normal to be palpable below the costal margin in physical examination.

 Treatment

 If the splenomegaly underlies hypersplenism, a splenectomy is indicated and will correct the hypersplenism.
 However, the underlying cause of the hypersplenism will most likely remain; consequently, a thorough diagnostic workup is still indicated, as, leukemia, lymphoma and other serious disorders can cause hypersplenism and splenomegaly.
 After splenectomy, however, patients have an increased risk for infectious diseases.

 Patients undergoing splenectomy should be vaccinated against Haemophilus influenzae, Streptococcus pneumoniae, and Meningococcus.
 They should also receive annual influenza vaccinations.
 Long-term prophylactic antibiotics may be given in certain cases.

 As an adaptation

 An enlarged spleen may be an inherited, adaptive trait selected in populations that need extra oxygen carry capacity such as deep sea divers.
+The Sama-Bajau people, notable for free-diving, have spleens that are 50% larger than those of nearby ethnic groups.